PWNFinance/gm_events_cities/events/ETHSamba/readme.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: Example
+title: ETHSamba

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: Example description
+description: EthSamba brings you Bootcamp, Workshops, Hackathon and conference about Infrastructure, Decentralised and Regenerative Finance, Web3 Social and more.

 #####################
 ### EVENT DETAILS ###
 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Example
+name: ETHSamba Hack

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.